iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ca.covid19.exposurenotifications___minted141007/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="gov.ca.covid19.exposurenotifications 3 reviews"/>
 </p>

+> This is an honor system app.
+People who get sick are supposed to self report but this won't work because people are dbags.<br> :date: __2021-01-19 18:39:12__

+> I think its great concept but truthfully I haven't had time to use the app. but if it does what it says, it's a 5 star app, and if it saves just 1 life. well how many stars can you put on a humen life.
+More then the stars in the sky.<br> :date: __2021-01-17 08:12:49__

 > Would be decent app if we could install on external drive.<br> :date: __2021-01-07 00:36:43__